 Here you will find resources to help students create podcasts and resources for instructors in the creation of podcast assignments.
 This includes preferred podcasting software and hardware, tips and tricks, storytelling and narrative, and open access resources for sound effects and music.
-If you have any questions at all, please do not hesitate to contact Ryan Rabie, the Digital Initiatives and User Services Librarian.
+If you have any questions at all, please do not hesitate to contact Ryan Rabie, the Digital Scholarship Librarian.

 Software & Hardware

 Audacity – Audacity is recommended and is a free, cross-platform, and open source audio editing software.
 It works for Windows (7/8/10), MacOS, and Linux operating systems, and can be found pre-installed on the Library’s loanable Microsoft Surface Pros.

 GarageBand – GarageBand is easy to use and free for anyone who owns a Mac computer, iPad or iPhone.
 While Audacity is preferred, GarageBand is a great alternative.
 Please note: there may be some compatibility issues when posting to the web.